OmniFocus Tags Directory

 Repeat Until Complete

-There may be results that you achieve over a period of time.
-For example, let’s say you’re reading James Clear’s excellent book, Atomic Habits.
+You may achieve results over a period of time.
+For example, you’re reading James Clear’s excellent book, Atomic Habits.
 You could create an action of “Read Atomic Habits” and tag it with 📖 Read (or 🎧 Listen if you opt for the audiobook), but you wouldn’t be able to mark it complete until you’ve finished the book.
 Instead, consider having an action such as “Read Atomic Habits for 15+ minutes” that repeats regularly (e.g., every day) and give it a tag of 🔁 RUC (Repeat Until Complete).
 When you’re done reading the book, delete or drop the action.

 ↑ Table of Contents